xinfengcanada/Notes_Learning_VIM/Notes of Leaning Vim In A Week.md

 ## Configuring your vim
 ~/.vimrc
 - Version Control by git
-- Steel from your friends' dotfiles
+- Steal from your friends' dotfiles
   - [mscoutermarsh](https://github.com/mscoutermarsh/dotfiles)
   - [thoughtbot](https://github.com/thoughtbot/dotfiles)
 ## Where to actually start learning?